 Village Name: Hooper Bay

 Location Description: Hooper Bay is located 20 miles south of Cape Romanzof, 25 miles south of Scammon Bay in the Yukon-Kuskokwim Delta.
 The city is separated into two sections: a heavily built-up townsite located on gently rolling hills, and a newer section in the lowlands.
 Hooper Bay is located 500 miles west of Anchorage and about 150 miles west-northwest of Bethel.
-The community lies at approximately 61.531110° North Latitude and -166.096670° (West) Longitude.
-The area encompasses 8.7 sq. miles of land and 0.1 sq. miles of water.
+The community lies at approximately 61.5° North Latitude and 166.1° West Longitude.
+The official area of the village encompasses 8.7 sq. miles of land and 0.1 sq. miles of water.
 Hooper Bay is one of the most westerly villages on the mainland of Alaska.
 Thus K232DS is one of the most westerly radio stations on the continent.
 Worldwide, only a handful of stations are any farther west.

 Climate: The climate in Hooper Bay is maritime.
 The mean annual snowfall is 75 inches, with a total precipitation of 16 inches.
-Temperatures range between -25 and 79.
-Winter ice pack and winds often promote severe conditions.
+Temperatures range between -25 and 79°F. Winter ice pack and winds often promote severe conditions.
 The Bering Sea is ice-free from late June through October.

 Demographics: A federally-recognized tribe is located in the community -- the Native Village of Hooper Bay.
-The population of the community consists of 95.8% Alaska Native or part Native.
+As of 2013 the population of the community was 1,169 and consisted of approximately 95% Alaska Native, 3% part Native, and 2% white or other race.
 Hooper Bay is a large traditional Yu'pik Eskimo community.
 Commercial fishing and subsistence activities are the primary means of support.
 Members of the Village of Paimiut also live in Hooper Bay.
 The sale or importation of alcohol is banned in the village.
-The median age in the community is 18.4 years with the majority of the population below 45.
-A 1,352 square foot Youth and Elder Cultural Center was completed during 2006.
-The center provides an area for teaching crafts and marketing, gatherings, and language.
-During the 2000 U.S. Census, total housing units numbered 239, and vacant housing units numbered 12.
-Vacant housing units used only seasonally numbered 1.
-U.S. Census data for Year 2000 showed 202 residents as employed.
-The unemployment rate at that time was 37.27 percent, although 65.94 percent of all adults were not in the work force.
-The median household income was $26,667, per capita income was $7,841, and 27.94 percent of residents were living below the poverty level.
+The median age in the community is 18.4 years, well below the state and national averages.

 Local Government Offices: City of Hooper Bay, P.O.
 Box 29, 99604, 758-4311